Kran-o-tron/kran-o-drive/README.md

 `reset` to reset all positions to their origin.

 `close` to politely close the connection. `^C` also works too.

+### Playback

+`playback::<file_name>` to begin playback of a file with a particular name.
+Must be located in the `playbacks/` folder.

+`playback::IRL` to set playback mode to perform in *real time* (i.e. playback of commands occurs with the time delay originally performed at).

+`playback::CONTROL` to set playback mode to perform the next command with input from the user (i.e. hitting any key).

+`playback_final::<file_name>` jump straight to the final position of a SkullBot session file.
+Must be located in the `playbacks/` folder.

+## Playback

+By default, all commands sent across to SkullBot are recorded in a file with the date and time that SkullBot was accessed for that session.
+This is found in the `playback/` directory.

+To turn this off, use the flag `-no_playback` when starting `mach.py`.

+See above for a list of commands to control playback.

 ## Profile format